dortania/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 MacPro3,1 suffers from Ethernet driver dying after returning from sleep, current workaround is to use a USB Ethernet adapter or disable sleep.

-::: details Legacy Wireless Support (Resolved in v0.6.0)
+::: details Legacy Wireless Support (Resolved in v0.6.0 and newer)

 ### Legacy Wireless Support